-The new and enhanced engine of the plugin now allows users to seamlessly synchronise starting from MiTS to Civil 3D and vice versa.
-Most importantly, integration between MiTS and Civil 3D for the utilities (pipes and drains) as well as the survey points can now be done at two different levels (or mode) – CAD or Civil.
-This means you can now choose to sync your utilities as CAD objects or Civil objects or no sync at all.
+The new and enhanced engine of the plugin enables users to seamlessly synchronize starting from MiTS to Civil 3D and vice versa, with the option to do so at two different levels (or mode) – CAD or Civil.
+This means that users can now choose to synchronize their utilities as CAD objects, Civil Objects, or not synchronize at all.

 Let us break it down to you with the image shown below.

 What is CAD Sync, Civil Sync, and NoSync? #